Manuel Maciel

-Manuel José Maciel Fernández (born 12 February 1984) is a Paraguayan footballer who currently plays for General Caballero as a striker.
+Manuel José Maciel Fernández (born 12 February 1984) is a Paraguayan footballer who currently plays for Benjamín Aceval as a striker.

 Club career

 Early career / Chile

-Maciel's career took off in 2007 when he played for U. de Concepción.
+Maciel's career took off in 2007 when he played for Universidad de Concepción.

 Toluca

 He was signed by Mexican club Toluca.
 On 22 February 2008, he scored the winning goal for Toluca in his debut.

 Libertad

-Maciel signed with Club Libertad during the second half of 2008.
+Maciel signed with Club Libertad during the second half of 2008, on loan from Universidad de Concepción.

 International career

 In 2008, he was called up to the Paraguay national football team.